-The role of the UK in the EU
+The Role of the UK in the EU

-This means that the UK isn’t as financially sound as it would like to be, but that doesn’t mean other EU countries would benefit from the Brexit.
+This means that the UK isn’t as financially sound as it would like to be, but that doesn’t mean other EU countries would benefit from Brexit.
 The value of the Euro still depends on the financial stability of the entire Eurozone, and a Brexit would cause havoc to the Euro as well.
 In short, the creation of the EU was mutually beneficial, and everyone plays a role in the development of the member nations.

 How trading patterns were affected before the referendum

-Forex trading is all about speculation, and making ‘informed guesses’ based on percieved market sentiment.
+Forex trading is all about speculation, and making ‘informed guesses’ based on perceived market sentiment.
 To be able to make such guesses, you need a reliable source of information, and the pre-referendum polls were crucial to Forex brokers.
 Take the NatCen Social Research poll that took place between the 16th of May and the 12th of June 2016.
-The polling was done online and over telephone and surveyed over 1,600 random people in the UK.
+The polling was done online and over the telephone and surveyed over 1,600 random people in the UK.

-The results were published on the 21st of June 2016, just 2 days before the referendum and showed that the ‘Remain’ camp would get 53% of the votes and 47% would go to the ‘Leave’ camp.
+The results were published on the 21st of June 2016, just 2 days before the referendum, and showed that the ‘Remain’ camp would get 53% of the votes and 47% would go to the ‘Leave’ camp.
 These polls were backed by another poll by the Daily Telegraph which showed similar results.
 The results by NatCen were also taken very seriously because there were very few undecided people, and the results seemed trustworthy.

-A few weeks before that, on the 15th of June, 2016, polls by YouGov had shown increasing support for the Brexit, with the ‘Leave’ campaign having a 7-point lead over the ‘Remain’ camp.
+A few weeks before that, on the 15th of June, 2016, polls by YouGov had shown increasing support for Brexit, with the ‘Leave’ campaign having a 7-point lead over the ‘Remain’ camp.
 The markets reacted to this news negatively, and the British Pound took a slight dive, at least for a day.
 The 16th of June 2016 is when the murder of Labour MP Jo Cox was shot, a staunch ‘Remain’ supporter.
-This traumatic event must have galvanized the UK because a polls released on the 19th of June showed support had swung to the ‘Remain’ camp.
+This traumatic event must have galvanized the UK because a poll released on the 19th of June showed support had swung to the ‘Remain’ camp.